- What’s the difference between CFDs and investing?

 When you keep a long CFD position open overnight, you’ll pay interest on the leverage you’ve used.
 So for long-term positions, investing can be more cost effective.

 CFDs are often popular with active traders who might only keep positions open for hours or days.
 Investors, on the other hand, are mostly more passive.

-CFD vs investing example
+CFD trading vs investing in shares examples

 The easiest way to understand the difference between CFDs and share dealing is with an example.